 · The proposed changes “are common-sense, responsive changes to concerns that both patients and providers have raised regarding providing holistic, collaborative, patient-centered care,” according to Health and Human Services Secretary Alex Azar.

-· The risk of prescribing drugs that could affect the health of the person under substance abuse treatment is real and could be fatal.
-In the wake of sky-rocketing opioid abuse crisis it is important that this information is shared among practitioners to protect lives of clients.
+· The risk of prescribing drugs that could affect the person’s health under substance abuse treatment is real and could be fatal.
+In the wake of the sky-rocketing opioid abuse crisis, it is important that this information is shared among practitioners to protect clients’ lives.

-· It will also help come up with rules that are applicable in an era where electrical documents and digital communication are in use.
-Therefore doctors and facilities do not have to be in dilemma about how they handle substance abuse treatment information
+· It will also help develop rules applicable in an era where electrical documents and digital communication are in use.
+Therefore doctors and facilities do not have to be in a dilemma about how they handle substance abuse treatment information

 The proposal will be open for public comments for 60 days after publishing in the Federal Register.
 The revamp is based on a recommendation by President Donald Trump’s commission on the opioid epidemic.

 What is your opinion?
 What are your dilemmas or fears as someone under a treatment program, planning to enroll in one, or have a loved one in this situation?
 We will be providing more updates and our views on this proposal, so visit us often and get more insights about the issue.